 Patient Navigators assist patients to overcome barriers to care, negotiate health care systems and access appropriate, quality care.
 Patient navigators work with vulnerable men: those in patient-centered medical homes, patients with cancer and clients of Denver’s barbershops, to name a few examples.

 CV was originally launched in 1998 by the W.K.
 Kellogg Foundation and The Colorado Trust.
 Today, funding for CV programs is provided by numerous national and local funding partners.
-CV also partners with Denver Public Health and the Denver Health Oncology Department on initiatives aimed at increasing access to health care for the under-served and developing health policy solutions.
+CV also partners with Denver Public Health Institute and the Denver Health Oncology Department on initiatives aimed at increasing access to health care for the under-served and developing health policy solutions.